silverleague/silverleague.github.io/development/silverstripe-dependencywatch.md

 As a developer you can use `composer outdated` to check for updates to your dependencies.

 This module aims to provide the same interface inside the CMS for both developers and content authors.

+It will have no dependency on `composer` itself being installed on the server as dependencies are read straight from the project root `composer.json`

 ## Why?